ATTRIB 2024 (@ NeurIPS)

 Submissions open August 1st!

-We are soliciting papers along two tracks: Along these two tracks, we welcome submissions pertaining to any aspect of model behavior attribution.
+We are soliciting papers along two tracks: Along these tracks, we welcome submissions pertaining to any aspect of model behavior attribution.
 For example:

 Submission Instructions